-Public bike sharing was pioneered in La Rochelle in the 1970s.
+Public bike rental was pioneered in La Rochelle in the 1970s.
 Now, public bike share schemes appear in towns and cities the world over.
 Here's where to find them in France.

-They’ve become a common feature of cities all over the world, but France is where it all started.
+They’ve become a common feature of cities all over the world, but France is where public bike rental all started.

 The year was 1974 and Michel Crepeau, mayor of La Rochelle in Poitou-Charentes, introduced a concept that allowed people to borrow distinctive yellow bikes from the waterfront.
 It was a simple idea: borrow a bike free-of-charge and bring it back when you're done.

-It didn't take long for Paris – in 2007 – and other larger cities to follow suit.
+It didn't take long for the launch of the Paris bike share – in 2007 – and other larger cities to follow suit with public bike rental schemes of their own.

 Bike Radar has more on the development of bike hire schemes in the UK, France and elsewhere.